TundeMercy/event-management-api/README.md

                     }
                     ```

+    `READ`: Send a GET request to the path "/" to get this README file.
-    `READ`:   Send a `GET` request to the path "/eventapi" to get an array of event objects in JSON form
+            Send a `GET` request to the path "/eventapi" to get an array of event objects in JSON form
             Send a GET request to this path "/eventapi/:eventID", to get a specific event identified by the :eventID parameter.
             If no event matches the request parameter, an object with a single key "error" is returned.